Siddharthdange/ai-sudoku/README.md

-# Solving Sudoku Puzzle Game
+# Solving Sudoku Puzzle Game - An Interesting Project you would Love
 Sudoku is one of the most popular puzzle games of all time.
 The goal of Sudoku is to fill a 9×9 grid with numbers so that each row, column and 3×3 section contain all of the digits between 1 and 9.
 As a logic puzzle, Sudoku is also an excellent brain game.
 If you play Sudoku daily, you will soon start to see improvements in your concentration and overall brain power.

 In this project, I'll apply some AI algorithms to solve Sudoku game.